sdr-enthusiasts/plane-alert-db/CONTRIBUTING.md

 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow)).
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `main`.
-2. Create a new feature branch to implement your changes on.
+2. Create a new feature branch (e.g. `patch`) to implement your changes on.
+3. Make your changes.
-3. Add tests if you've added code that should be tested.
+4. Add tests if you've added code that should be tested.
-4. If you've changed the internal working of the repository, update the documentation.
+5. If you've changed the internal working of the repository, update the documentation.
-5. Ensure the test suite passes.
+6. Ensure the test suite passes.
-6. Make sure your code lints.
+7. Make sure your code lints.
-7. Issue that pull request!
+8. Issue that pull request!
+9. Merge your feature branch into your own `main` branch, so you don't have to wait for the PR to be merged.

-## Keep your fork updated
+## Keep your fork up to date

+You can keep your fork, and thus your private Vercel instance up to date with the upstream using GitHubs' [Sync Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) button.
+You can also use the [pull](https://github.com/wei/pull) package created by [@wei](https://github.com/wei) to automate this process.

+## Automatically create the derivative databases

 As the [README](README.md) explains, this repository uses GitHub actions to create several derivative databases from the main databases.
-By default, the [create_db_derivatives.yaml](.github/workflows/create_db_derivatives.yaml) action is disabled on forks.
-You, therefore, have to Set the `CREATE_DERIVATIVES` repository variable to `true` in your repository settings (see [the GitHub documentation](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository)) if you want this action to generate the correct derivative databases on your fork automatically
+By default, to prevent conflicts, the [create_db_derivatives.yaml](.github/workflows/create_db_derivatives.yaml) action is disabled on forks.
+You can, however, set the `CREATE_DERIVATIVES` repository variable to `true` in your repository settings (see [the GitHub documentation](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository)) if you want to create the derivative database on your fork automatically.

+> **Warning**
+> If you enable the building of the derivative databases on your fork, please use a feature branch (e.g. `patch`) when creating pull requests to the main repository.
+This will prevent your PR from being flagged as `invalid` since commits made by the [create_db_derivatives.yaml](.github/workflows/create_db_derivatives.yaml) do not re-trigger the PR check actions.
+You can then merge your changes into your main branch without waiting for the PR to be merged.
+If you really want to work from the `main` branch, this is also possible, but then you have to run the `create_db_derivatives.py` file on your local machine to get the correct derivative files included in the PR.

 ## Report bugs using Github's [issues](https://github.com/sdr-enthusiasts/plane-alert-db/issues)